miekg/skydns2/README.md

 the reverse (the hostname the address points to).
 In the DNS these records are called PTR records.

-So looking back at some of the services in the section [](#service-discovery-via-the-dns), we register these IP only ones:
+So looking back at some of the services in the section "Service Discovery via the DNS", we register these IP only ones:

     4.rails.staging.east.skydns.local.
 10.0.1.125